Quick Examples

 Yields below output.

-in PySpark you can get the number of rows for each group by using count aggregate function.
-DataFrame.groupBy() function returns a pyspark.sql.GroupedData object which contains a agg() method to perform aggregate on a grouped DataFrame.
+in PySpark to calculate the total number of rows for each group by specifying the aggregate function count.
+DataFrame.groupBy() function returns a pyspark.sql.GroupedData and agg() function is a method from the GroupedData class.

 After performing aggregates this function returns a PySpark DataFrame.